Ad Blocker Detected

 The CEO clarified;

 Why not promote the real product instead?
-They can’t because there is none.
+Because their products have no demand after all.

-Based on my review, the following are the possible violations of the subject company;
+Based on my review, the following are the possible violations of Paysbook;

 - Consumer Act of the Philippines and its IRR (R.A 7394)- The company’s business model looks like a pyramid sales scheme, a prohibited practice.